Kicking Techniques

 “Ahp Chah-Gee”

 Performed by chambering the leg at chest level then driving the ball of the foot forward into the opponent while the standing foot pivots slightly.
-Sometimes called a Front Snap Kick.

 May also be applied with the sole or heel.